laoban-dev/laoban-dev.github.io/docs/laoban-admin/Existing.md

 `--listTypes` is useful when you are in doubt about the legal list of types.

-## Use `laoban-admin init --dryrun`
+## Use `laoban admin init --dryrun`

 `--dryrun` creates a number of files that allow us to see what would be generated.

 This is best seen from an IDE.
-If you start with git commited (recommended!) and try a `laoban-admin init` then you can see the files generated in the IDE.
+If you start with git commited (recommended!) and try a `laoban admin init` then you can see the files generated in the IDE.
 These are the `.laoban.test.json` and `.project.details.test.json` file.
 These files do nothing: they only exist to allow you to 'try before buy'.
-They are particularly useful if you have an existing `package.details.json` or `laoban.json` and want to use `laoban-admin` to update them
+They are particularly useful if you have an existing `package.details.json` or `laoban.json` and want to use `laoban admin` to update them

 ### Things to look for

 The `.project.details.test.json` has three major parts worth looking at

-* `links` If a project uses another project also in the monorepo, then the `laoban-admin init` should detect that relationship and add any  dependent projects here
+* `links` If a project uses another project also in the monorepo, then the `laoban admin init` should detect that relationship and add any  dependent projects here
-* `extraDeps` If a project uses dependencies that are not in the template t, then the `laoban-admin init` adds those dependencies here
+* `extraDeps` If a project uses dependencies that are not in the template t, then the `laoban admin init` adds those dependencies here
-* `extraDevDeps` If a project uses devDependencies that are not in the template t, then the `laoban-admin init` adds those devDependencies here
+* `extraDevDeps` If a project uses devDependencies that are not in the template t, then the `laoban admin init` adds those devDependencies here

-## Use `laoban-admin init --force` To actually generate the laoban files
+## Use `laoban admin init --force` To actually generate the laoban files

 This generates the real `laoban.json` and  `package.details.json`.
 From this point on `laoban` should work as expected